-I don’t recall if it was the immigration officer on board or the mining engineer who informed me that the manager of a fish fertilizer plant in Ilo was a Canadian.
+I don’t recall if it was the immigration officer on board or the mining engineer who told me that the manager of a fish fertilizer plant in Ilo was a Canadian.
 When I entered the complex, a middle-aged man, well tanned, stuck out his hand and welcomed me “à la Canadienne”.
 I absolutely had to visit his fish fertilizer plant.
 The mountains of fertilizer bags were everywhere.
 I asked him what happened when it rained; did he put everything into a warehouse?
 He told me that it hadn’t rained in the past 17 years, and that the river ran seven or eight meters below the surface.
 The smell around the plant wasn’t exactly what you would expected from a 5-star perfume, but after an hour, I got used it.
 Tiny fish caught by fishing boats were vacuumed by a set of tubes, installed about half a mile offshore, and transported to the fish plant.
 Once there, they were cooked, dried, packed in bags, piled in long rows and sold worldwide.
 When I returned to the ship that evening , someone mentioned that I smelled like rotten fish.
 Sometimes experiencing those odors can save the day, but that’s for another story on our trip back to the United States.

 Ilo, Peru to near Arica, Chile.

 The next morning I got up early at five.
 We were anchored half a kilometre from shore.
 The outlook was even sadder than I had thought after looking at the marine chart.
 It was easy to see why the fishing boats unloaded at sea rather than at the pier.
 There could not had been more than a meter of water at low tide.
 Throughout the morning, there was little activity at the pier, as if they had not yet noticed us.
 After lunch, a flat-bottomed barge was brought around to the pier.
 In the afternoon, I could see men moving the barge now loaded with bags of fish fertilizer coming towards our ship.
 It was slow.
 It would probably take a week, maybe a month to load our vessel.
-Luckily, the barge moved several times each day between the dock and our ship.
+Luckily, the barge moved several times each day between the pier and our ship.
 It certainly wasn’t fast, but at least I could get ashore and return on board easily.

 The town of Ilo, like Buenaventura, has changed so much that I would not recognize it.
 Between Ilo and Ciudad Nueva, the land looked like anywhere in the Atacama Desert, but now it has a population of over 50,000 inhabitants.
 In places where the peasants lived in shacks, well organized streets with water, sewer and houses have taken their place.
 It didn’t take long to walk around the village in those days.
 Some inhabitants had farm animals grazing near their houses during the day, but were corralled at night to prevent theft.
 Bored, I took a taxi-bus that did the Ilo – Arica circuit, along the Panamericana Sur highway S1, but only got as far as Tacna, Peru.
 My passport was in the captain’s safe, and he was ashore.
 I only had a seaman’s pass the immigration officer had issued me allowing me to visit anywhere in Peru.
 Therefore, when the taxi-bus stopped in Tacna, I was denied entry into Chile.
 True to my style, during the next six hours, I visited all the places where my feet could carry me, including a church and eating some tacos with coffee.
 Later that night I got back to Ilo.
 When we left in the morning, we were only two passengers, but picked up 3 or 4 campesinos along the road with their hand-woven products, probably to sell at the market in Arica.
 Since I was dressed like I’ve been in Buenaventura, I was very comfortable with them, though I couldn’t understand most of what they were talking about.